 A comparison of each method of firing a fireworks display.

 Beginners often think that firing your pyro remotely using an electronic firing system is the next step up the fireworks ladder to improve their displays.
 However the truth is, remote firing doesn’t necessarily offer any advantages in terms of the show’s impact or fluidity and can add both additional expense and complexity to setting up.
-In this article we’ll explore this more.
+In this article I’ll explore this more.

 Main features and costs of hand firing